 <? echo $title ?>

 Dr. Webster attended Wake Forest University and received her Bachelor's Degree in Biology in 1989.
 She then attended North Carolina State University College of Veterinary Medicine and was awarded her Doctorate of Veterinary Medicine in 1993.
 Her professional interests include exotic animals such as rodents, rabbits and ferrets, public health and zoonotic diseases.
 Dr. Webster is a member of the American Veterinary Medical Association and the North Carolina Veterinary Medical Association.

-Dr. Webster and her husband, Jonathan, have three children: Miriam, Jonathan and Hannah.
-Her hobbies include reading, traveling and spending time with family and friends.
-She also has three pets: Daisy, a dog; Happy, a dog; and Fiddlesticks, a cat.
+Dr. Webster and her husband, Jonathan, have three grown children.
+Her hobbies include reading, traveling, and spending time with family and friends.
+She also has three pets: Happy, a chihuahua mix; Tiger, an orange tabby; and Izzy, a guinea pig.

+<? echo $title ?>